Polenta Dinner Party

 Now although this meal is very humble, it does take a little bit of planning and prep ahead of time.
 Polenta can be prepared a few different ways but I prefer the more traditional way of leaving it as a porridge and topping it with some delicious flavor-packed sauce.
 It’s very common to top with a slow cooked tomato or bolognese sauce but there’s endless possibilities of what you can top it with.
 I advise prepping both the polenta and the toppings in advance so that you get the best flavor and so you can enjoy your guests.

-For my polenta feast I decided to have 3 toppings – Braised Beef in Red Wine, Spicy Sautéed Sausage and Peppers, and Mushrooms in White Wine Sauce.
+For my polenta feast I decided to have 3 toppings – Braised Beef in red wine, Spicy Sautéed Sausage and Peppers, and Mushrooms in White Wine Sauce.
 You can throw in a green option for some more colors and for the vegetarians on your guest list with some roasted vegetables or steamed rapini with garlic.

 First up, if you’re going to make any kind of slow cooked sauce, like the Braised Beef in Red Wine you need to start it way ahead.
 I did mine in the slow cooker and started it 8 hours before I wanted to serve it.
 I know it doesn’t look pretty but trust me, the flavor was unreal.